How it works

 Featured on Google.com

-The Guest Judges and Google Doodlers will select the best doodle from each of the 50 states, Washington, D.C., Puerto Rico, and Guam as the State and Territory Winners.
-These 53 State and Territory Winners will be displayed in an online gallery on the Doodle for Google website.
+The Guest Judges and Google Doodlers will select the best doodle from each of the 50 states, Washington, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands as the State and Territory Winners.
+These 54 State and Territory Winners will be displayed in an online gallery on the Doodle for Google website.

 Five National Finalists